septract/starling-tool/tour.md

   and output details of any failing proof terms.
 * `starling-gh.sh FILENAME`: Run Starling in GRASShopper mode, and output the GRASShopper output for the generated verification conditions.
+* `python -v regress.py`: Run the Starling regression tests (described below).
+* `unit.sh`: Run the Starling unit tests (described below).
+* `bench.sh`: Run proofs for the files described in _Example Files_ below,
+  and print out benchmarks for them in a form similar to that in Figure 4 of the paper.

 For information on the command-line arguments Starling supports, run `starling.sh -h`.